 Tianzifang was once a residential and industrial area but in recent years it has been re-invented into a trendy, bohemian space.
 Though the locals know it as SOHO, Tianzifang is named for one of China’s oldest known artists.

-Many of these have been beautifully restored and are now house shops, restaurants and bars.
-Here too you’ll find art galleries, museums and antique and craft shops filled with trendy shoppers looking for something special to take home.
+Many of the shikumen in Tianzifang have been beautifully restored and are now house shops, restaurants and bars.
+Among them, you’ll also find art galleries, museums and antique and craft shops filled with trendy shoppers looking for something special to take home.

-Although a little over-priced Tianzifang is an interesting place to shop for souvenirs and authentic Chinese crafts.
-Though, for some, the abundance of kitsch gift shops can get a little much.
+Although a little over-priced, Tianzifang is an interesting place to shop for souvenirs and authentic Chinese crafts.
+Though, for some, the abundance of kitsch gift shops in Tianzifang can get a little much.